The information in this article applies to:

 - Click the Select Objects button, then click just outside of one of the walls to select the Exterior Room.

-- If you select the wall instead, click the Select Next Object edit button or press the panel key on your keyboard.
+- If you select the wall instead, click the Select Next Object edit button or press the Tab key on your keyboard.

 - With the Exterior Room selected, click the Make Room Polyline edit button to create a polyline around the outside of the walls.

-- With the newly created Room Polyline selected, Concentrically Resize it so it follows the outside of the walls' Main Layer.
-To do this:
+- With the newly created Room Polyline selected, concentrically resize it so it follows the outside of the walls' Main Layer.

 - Zoom in on one of the wall corners.